amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/04_purpose/relationships/negotiating.35.md

 ### 1) Use active listening

 Most of us don’t know how to listen.
 We listen for what we want to hear and filter out the rest.
 Not only that, but we tend to think more about what we are going to say next rather than really listen.
-Active listening is having no filter, with the intent of really understanding what the other side is saying, and more importantly, feeling.
+Active listening when you really understand what the speaker is saying, and more importantly, feeling.
+When you active listen, you can say back to the speaker what they said but in different words to show you’ve understood it.

 ### 2) Be a mirror